 The kids told me to sell the house, especially after they were grown and married.
 “Move away from Salem Hill,” they said.
 “Come live with us.
 The grandkids need you.”
 I thought about it a couple times, but then I remembered how Kate looked at me when we first saw this neglected, broken, shell of a house.
 The sagging porch, the damaged windows, the leaking roof.
 She was tapping her foot before we even got in the door.
 But together, we slowly transformed this ruined building no one wanted into more than just a house.
 It was a healing place when I bared my great shame to her.
 It was a refuge from the hatred and violence that surrounded us when that girl disappeared and everyone blamed me.
 Especially after that horrid night at the city council meeting, this house has been my sanctuary where I always have Kate with me.

-I worked on my new plane in my room after school for hours and hours until I had every detail perfect, so it looked exactly like the one pictured on the box.
+I worked on my new plane in my room every day after school for hours and hours until I had every detail perfect, so it looked exactly like the one pictured on the box.
 I even painted it a camouflage color and added authentic decals to make it more realistic.
-When I was finally done after weeks of work, I wanted to show it to someone.
+When it was finally done after weeks of work, I wanted to show it to someone.
 My mother was in one of her moods again and wouldn’t come out of her room.
 But my father was watching television, and from what I could tell, he wasn’t drunk yet.

 “What do you think?”
 I asked and held my airplane in front of him.

-“It’s an authentic P-40 Tomahawk fighter plane,” I said.
-“You know, a Flying Tiger, just like the ones that flew in World War II.
-You were in the war, weren’t you?
+“It’s an authentic P-40 Tomahawk fighter plane.
+You know, a Flying Tiger, just like the ones that flew in World War II.
+You were in the war, weren’t you, Dad?
 Did you ever fly in one of these planes?”

 “Want to see how the motor works?”
 I asked, desperate now for his attention.

 After what seemed like forever, he slammed his beer on the table, gave me that irritated look I saw so many times, and shouted, “You’re blocking the fuckin’ game!”